kibakari/ssh_randomart_editor/README.md

-# ssh_random_art_editor
+# ssh_randomart_editor

 ### What's this?
-This is the web application of ssh random art editor.
+This is the web application of ssh randomart editor.

 You can paint whatever you want, ignoring the drunken bishop, Peter's dreamy movement.